-(z) As used in this rule, “persistence” means the DSM measure’s effectiveness over time.
+(ff) “Persistence” means the DSM measure’s effectiveness over time.
 The effectiveness of a DSM measure is represented as the percentage of energy-saving effectiveness remaining in a particular year compared to the initial year of the measure’s installation or implementation.
 The measure of effectiveness is a function of the following two (2) factors:

 (1) Equipment degradation.